New Canaan Burglary Lawyer

 You can be arrested for burglary where the charge is not warranted, but to fight the charges successfully, it is necessary to collect evidence to refute the allegations.
 A New Canaan burglary attorney can seek evidence to prove that one or more elements of the crime are not satisfied and that therefore the charges should be dismissed.

-How Does Connecticut Define Burglary and What Are the Defenses?
+How Does Connecticut Define Burglary?

 A commonly seen burglary crime is third-degree burglary, which is defined in Connecticut General Statutes (C.G.S.) §53a-103.
 You can allegedly commit burglary in the third degree if you go into or stay in a building with the intent of committing a crime and your alleged presence in the building is “unlawful.”